eflautt/ga-data-science/lessons/lesson-12/readme.md

 * The key parameter to remember is `n_estimators` or the number of trees to use in the model.

 #### Retrieving the important aspects of the model
 Random Forests have a good way of extracting what features are important.
-Unlike we Logistic Regression, we don't have coeffcients that tell us whether some input positively or negatively affects our output.
+Unlike Logistic Regression, we don't have coeffcients that tell us whether some input positively or negatively affects our output.
 But we can keep track of which inputs are most important.
 We do this by keeping track of the features give us the best splits.

 #### Regression with Decision Trees and Random Forests
 The same models, both decision trees and random forests can be used for both classification and regression.
 While predictions for classification problems are made by predicting the majority class in the leaf node, in regression, predictions are made by predicting the average value of the samples in the leaf node.